-Once you’ve gathered your images, you’ll also need a bulletin board, poster board, or several pieces of paper, scissors, and glue or tape.
-Sidebar: If you don’t consider yourself particularly crafty, and would rather create a digital vision board, Pinterest can be a great way to collect and display images that light you up.
+Once you’ve gathered your collage of images and pictures that represent you, you’ll also need a bulletin board, poster board, or several pieces of paper, scissors, and glue or tape to start making your creative visualization board.
+Sidebar: If you don’t consider yourself particularly crafty, and would rather create a digital vision board, Pinterest or other forms of social media can be a great way to collect and display images that light you up.

 Step 3: Display It

 Once you’ve made your vision board, it’s important to hang it in view—maybe on the inside of your closet door or on your refrigerator.
-Don’t feel like you need to stare at it 24/7, but it does need to appear in a place where you will encounter it every day.
+Don’t feel like you need to stare at it 24/7, but it does need to appear in a place where you will encounter it every day in order for it to remind you of your goals and to be a source of motivation to keep working towards, and ultimately, accomplish them.
 If you make it and put it under your bed, you’re likely to forget about it.
-But keep it in your consciousness, and you’re sure to see results much more quickly.
+But keep it in your consciousness, stay focused on it, and you’re sure to see results much more quickly.

 Step 4: Let the Universe Do Its Thing